alhajee/ckan/doc/contributing/python.rst

 Where practical, it's helpful to give examples of param and return values in API docstrings.

-CKAN datasets used to be called packages and the old name still appears in the source, e.g. in function names like ``package_list()``.
+FMLD datasets used to be called packages and the old name still appears in the source, e.g. in function names like ``package_list()``.
 When documenting functions like this write dataset not package, but the first time you do this put package after it in brackets to avoid any confusion, e.g.